 The app's small logo image is displayed in the lower right corner of each toast notification, to identify to the user which app has raised it.

 Note Windows Phone 8.1 does not use this logo image.
 The tile shows only the app's display name (stated in the manifest) or nothing.

 If you use the Visual Studio manifest editor, set the Square 30x30 Logo (Windows) or Square 44x44 Logo (Windows Phone) image path in the Visual Assets tab.
 The specified image must be included in the app's package.

 The following example shows the XML that is inserted in the package.appxmanifest file as a result of these choices.
 The SmallLogo attribute is added to the manifest's VisualElements element.

 After you have completed the steps above, your app can send toast notifications to the user.

-The following example shows the full XML for a sample app's VisualElements element in its package.appxmanifest file, including the attributes discussed in this topic.
+The following example shows the full XML for a sample Windows app's VisualElements element in its package.appxmanifest file, including the attributes discussed in this topic.